QualiSystems/Amazon-AWS-Cloud-Provider-Shell-2G/docs/readme.md

 # Downloading the Shell
-The Kubernetes Cloud Provider Shell 2G shell is available from the [Quali Community Integrations](https://community.quali.com/integrations) page.
+The Amazon AWS Cloud Provider Shell 2G shell is available from the [Quali Community Integrations](https://community.quali.com/integrations) page.

 Download the files into a temporary location on your local machine.